 In the event there is an injury or incident, it must be documented for the club, the participant, and the University's protection.
-The injury/incident should then be reported to the Sport Club Coordinator.
+The injury/incident should then be reported to the Assistant Director for Sport Clubs and Risk Management as soon as possible.
 If the injury/incident does not require EMS to be called, please follow the protocol outlined below: